pdeschen/wuff-wiki/Main-features.md

 - injects trivial dependencies into Eclipse plugins and applications
 - wraps non-OSGi dependencies into OSGi-bundles.

-Every wuff feature is highly automated yet fully configurable.
+Every Wuff feature is highly automated yet fully configurable.

+If you feel interested, it is time to learn about [prerequisites](Prerequisites) and [usage](Usage).